NickHardeman/ofxFBX/README.md

 Updated to maintain the hierarchy of the fbx file.
 Added getter / search functions.
 Not compatible with older versions of the addon.
-Currently supporting OSX, iOS, Windows Visual Studio and Linux.
-Tested with OF >= v0.10.
+Currently supporting OSX (x86_64 and arm64), iOS (x86_64, armv7, armv7s and arm64), Windows Visual Studio (x64) Linux and Linux64.
+Tested with OF >= v0.11.2.
 Please check older releases for compatibility with older versions of OF.
-Linux support thanks to @themancalledjakob
+Linux support with help from @themancalledjakob

 Features include:
 * Multiple Animations with individual control